[watashino] Just a minute's walk from Asakusa Station! Experience making washi in Tokyo

-Did you know that you can experience the traditional Japanese culture of " washi making" at a shop just a one-minute walk from Asakusa Station?
-You can experience this experience empty-handed.
-A hotel staff member who is familiar with the Asakusa area tried it out for us, so we will introduce it in this article.
+Did you know that you can experience the traditional Japanese culture of " washi making" at a shop just a minute's walk from Asakusa Station?
+At " watashino," you can casually experience the experience empty-handed.
+A hotel staff member who is familiar with the Asakusa area tried it out, and we'll introduce it in this article.

 COCOSHUKU Asakusa Kuramae is a hotel located at Kuramae Station, just one minute by train from Asakusa Station.